bondress/alx-low_level_programming/0x08-recursion/README.md

 **1-print_rev_recursion.c** is a C function that prints a string in reverse.

 **2-strlen_recursion.c** is a C function that returns the length of a string.

+**3-factorial.c** is a C function that returns the factorial of a given number.